It's been a fascinating journey over the last few weeks.

 When you first open your trading account, you'll see different currencies with numbers and colours flashing before your eyes.
 It's like being at a casino, I tell you.
 It can be quite overwhelming at first, trying to focus on what to do next with your Forex trades.
 So today I want to share with you one of the most important lessons I learned early on in my career.
 And that is a certain type of curr... ››› more

-So which charts should you use?
+So which currencies should you stick to?

 Read on to find out…